-At Alfriston School we know that children learn in different ways and at different rates.
-We help all children make progress towards the knowledge, skills and understanding they should have by the end of the year by ensuring that learning is engaging and well matched to their interests and previous learning.
+We know that children learn in different ways and at different rates.
+We help all children make progress towards the knowledge, skills and understanding they need by ensuring that learning is engaging and well-matched to their interests and previous learning.